NextronSystems/analysis-cockpit-manual/usage/case-management-best-practices.rst

 There are limitations to the visibility of grouping criteria.
 Grouping Criteria are only calculated for Alerts and Warnings.
-For all other types of logs (Notices, Info, Error) auto\_case\_ids are not calculated, so every logline gets its own highly specific filter that matches future occurrences of exactly the same logline but will not do any kind of generic matching.
+For all other types of logs (Notices, Info, Error) auto\_case\_ids are not calculated, so every log line gets its own highly specific filter that matches future occurrences of exactly the same log line but will not do any kind of generic matching.
 These highly specific filters are not displayed in the case for simplicities sake.